Oscillon collapse to black holes: Models and Results

-\item For the intermediate case of $\Lambda/M_p = 0.3$ we see a behaviour similar to $\Lambda/M_p = 0.1$, except that if the effects of gravity are neglected, then the oscillon quickly disperses.
-This is due to the fact that the field inside the oscillon mainly probes the quadratic part of the potential, hence the attractive force is smaller and insufficient to keep the perturbation localized. \end{itemize}
+\item For the intermediate case of $\Lambda/M_p = 0.3$ we see a behaviour similar to $\Lambda/M_p = 0.1$, except that if we only have self-interactions and no gravity, then the field profile quickly disperses.
+This is due to the fact that the field mainly probes the quadratic part of the potential, hence the attractive force is smaller and insufficient to keep the perturbation localised. \end{itemize}